 A person who is separating from their partner and has no title ownership of the marital home, and cannot prove Beneficial Ownership, may be evicted by their ex-partner.
 The owner must give “reasonable” notice, though this duration is not legally defined.
 If the split is amicable, then a month may be reasonable.
 If the partner being evicted has been violent, then it might be considered reasonable to evict them immediately.

-Always seek quality UK family law advice about your rights if you are considering separation and divorce, so you treated fairly.
+Always seek quality family law advice in England & Wales about your rights if you are considering separation and divorce, so you treated fairly.

 Why work with us?